zozoh/titanium/doc/en-us/com/ti-table.md

 - `select`: User click one row
 - `check`: User click the `checkbox` of one row, or `Ctrl/Shift+Click` in `multi` mode.
-- `cancel` Unselect the checked row.
+- `cancel` Unselect the checked rows.

 -------------------------------------------------------------------
 # Properties